HicrestLaboratory/SPARTA/README.md

 The repository contains code for compressing sparse matrices into dense block data-structure.

-Input sparse matrices are stored in Compressed Sparse Row (CSR) format.
+Input sparse matrices are stored in Compressed Sparse Row (CSR) or Compressed sparse columns (CSC) format.
-Variable Block Compressed Sparse Row is used to store block-sparse matrices.
+Variable Block Compressed Sparse (Rows or Columns) is used to store block-sparse matrices.

 Running the code requires either Intel MKL library or the CUDA Toolkit.
 MKL Library: https://software.intel.com/en-us/mkl